Otaniemi: Architecture

 The area is architecturally unique, boasting buildings designed by leading Finnish architects including Alvar Aalto, Heikki and Kaija Siren, and Reima and Raili Pietilä.
 Alvar Aalto was an alumnus of the Helsinki University of Technology (TKK), one of the three merger schools that later formed Aalto University, and the designer of both the city plan for the Otaniemi area and the main building of TKK.

 Demographics

 Otaniemi hosts a student community especially concentrated in the several blocks of student housing called Teekkarikylä (Teknologbyn, literally technology students' village).
 Some buildings of Teekkarikylä are owned by the student association of Aalto University AYY; others are owned by HOAS.
 There are very few non-student apartments in Otaniemi, as almost all inhabitants are students.
-Due to the nature of its demographic, Otaniemi is also the poorest ZIP code area in Finland: according to an investigation made by Statistics Finland in 2015, the median income per resident was reported to be only 11 062 euros.
+Due to the nature of its demographic, Otaniemi is also the poorest postal code area in Finland: according to an investigation made by Statistics Finland in 2015, the median income per resident was reported to be only 11 062 euros.